torvalds/linux/Documentation/filesystems/caching/netfs-api.rst

 data.

 The read function also takes a parameter to indicate how it should handle a partially populated region (a hole) in the disk content.
-This may be to ignore it, skip over an initial hole and place zeros in the buffer or give an error.
+This may be to iganalre it, skip over an initial hole and place zeros in the buffer or give an error.

 The read and write functions can be given an optional termination function that